MicrosoftDocs/sql-docs/docs/relational-databases/xml/type-directive-in-for-xml-queries.md

 ---
 title: "TYPE Directive in FOR XML Queries | Microsoft Docs"
-description: Learn how to use the TYPE directive with the FOR XML clause to request that the result of a query be returned as xml data. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Learn how to use the TYPE directive with the FOR XML clause to request that the result of a query be returned as XML data. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql